 Although the list is a lot longer than that.
-You can read a great Fructose Intolerance Primer here, which gives the longer list too.
+You can read a great Fructose Intolerance and FODMAP Primer here, which gives the longer list too.

 You can test it nowadays using a hydrogen breath test.
 Note that, as Janice says in her primer above, it is important that tests do not give too much fructose as everyone would then have a problem with digesting it!
 This test I have linked to gives 25mg fructose, as she suggests.